 - Backing up safety devices.
 Many newer vehicles are equipped with back up sensors or cameras that alert drivers if there is anything behind the vehicle.

 - Play areas.
 Parents can help keep kids safe by keeping outdoor play areas away from adjacent driveways.

 - Pedestrian precaution.
 Pedestrians and bicyclists need to be aware of backing vehicles.
 Use caution when approaching a driveway or alley where a vehicle may be exiting.
 Kids need to be taught to check these areas just like crossing a street as well as be warned that any parked vehicle can start moving at any time.

-In most cases, the driver that is backing up will be liable in a backing up accident, especially involving a pedestrian.
-As in all auto accidents, their insurance should cover damages that are caused by the crash.
+In most cases, the driver who is backing up will be liable in a backing up accident, especially if it involves a pedestrian.
+As in all auto accidents, the driver's insurance should cover damages that are caused by the crash.
 This can include medical bills, lost wages and other expenses caused by the accident.

 In the tragic case of a hit-and-run injury accident, where the driver backs into a victim and leaves the scene, there are still options for compensation.
 A person who has uninsured motorist coverage may be able to be compensated by their own insurance company to pay for the expenses caused by the hit-and-run back up accident.Were you or your child injured in vehicle backing accident in Chicago or elsewhere in Illinois?

 Don’t assume that the insurance carrier for driver who caused a backing vehicle accident will compensate you for your injuries.
 Rosenfeld Injury Lawyers is a Chicago motor vehicle accident law firm committed to protecting your legal rights in the wake of an injury caused by backing-up a car or other type of vehicle.
 Please contact our attorneys to discuss your accident without any cost or obligation on your part.
 We offer free consultations and are always agreeable to meeting at your home, office or hospital.
 888-424-5757.